Be in the Know

 Nutrition:

 Some PTs will provide nutrition advice and guidance to their clients to support their healthy eating and exercise goals.
 This is usually fine, providing that it’s only general advice and healthy eating recommendations that they’re providing.
-If they want to develop their nutrition knowledge and offer more specialised advice, they would need to undertake a nutrition training course.
+If they want to develop their nutrition knowledge and offer more specialised advice, they would need to undertake a basic nutrition training course.

 It’s generally considered beyond the scope of professional practice for any personal trainer to provide meal plans or any specialist nutrition support, especially with clients that have any underlying health conditions (e.g. pre diabetic).
 Strictly speaking, you need to be a qualified Dietician or a Registered Nutritionist to provide these services.
+That said, many personal trainers do provide more detailed nutrition advice alongside training their clients.
+Usually, this will look something like a body transformation course, where coaches work with their clients to deliver drastic changes in body composition (e.g., reducing body fat and increasing muscularity).

 Lifestyle support: